marttyyriroskis/nat20-ticketguru/RESTAPIDocs/events/eventsPut.md

 **Data constraints** :

-Provide all required parameters for the `Event`to be created.
+Provide all required parameters in the response body for the `Event` to be updated.

 | Field                | Type                     | Required | Description                                                                    |
 | -------------------- | ------------------------ | -------- | ------------------------------------------------------------------------------ |